Aiswarya-prasad/aiswarya-prasad.github.io/_pages/cv.md

 Publications
 ======

 Mazel, F., **Prasad, A.**, Engel, P. (2024) Host specificity of gut microbiota associated with social bees: patterns and processes.
-Microbiology and Molecular Biology Reviews (In Review)
+Microbiology and Molecular Biology Reviews (In Press)

 **Prasad A.**, Pallujam A. D., _et al_ (2024).
 Symbiont loss and gain, rather than co-diversification shapes honeybee gut microbiota diversity and function. [bioRxiv](https://doi.org/10.1101/2024.09.11.612390), 2024.09.11.612390 (In Review)